Seeker of Legends Preview

 Dante groaned, opening his eyes.

-He realized he was lying on his back, staring upward at the seat cushions of the carriage.
+He found himself lying on his back, staring upward at the seat cushions of the carriage.
 He frowned, wondering how they’d gotten up there…then realized that he was lying on the ceiling.
 The carriage had flipped upside-down.

 He heard groaning, and turned to see Murin lying beside him, a deep gash in the man’s forehead.
 Blood poured from the wound, forming a puddle under their heads.
 Dante grimaced, sitting up, feeling pain in his back and arms as he did so.
-He looked down, seeing pieces of glass and wooden splinters jutting out of his forearms…and more in his legs.
+He looked down, seeing pieces of glass and wooden splinters jutting out of his forearms…and his legs.
 Sharp, stabbing pain shot through the left side of his chest with each breath, and he grunted, putting a hand on his ribs there.
-The merest touch sent agony through him.
+The merest touch brought him agony.

 What the hell happened?